gyselax/gyselalibxx/docs/Common_compilation_problems.md

 >
 > -  All enclosing classes must not have private or protected access within their respective parent classes.

+## The enclosing parent function for an extended '\_\_host\_\_' '\_\_device\_\_' lambda must allow its address to be taken

+Kokkos is bound by restrictions coming from various different low level languages.
+One of the most surprising of these is the fact that lambdas cannot be found in a function whose address cannot be taken.
+This includes private and protected class methods (which lead to the previous error message), but also class constructors.
+If you wish to put parallel loops in a class constructor, you will need to create a function for your loop and call that function from the constructor.

 ### Error Message

 When this rule is not followed you will see the following error message: